terraform-google-modules/terraform-google-kubernetes-engine/modules/beta-public-cluster/README.md

 # Terraform Kubernetes Engine Module

-This module handles opinionated Google Cloud Platform Kubernetes Engine cluster creation and configuration with Node Pools, IP MASQ, Network Policy, etc.Beta features are enabled on this submodule.
+This module handles opinionated Google Cloud Platform Kubernetes Engine cluster creation and configuration with Node Pools, IP MASQ, Network Policy, etc.Beta features are enabled in this submodule.
 The resources/services/activations/deletions that this module will create/trigger are:
 - Create a GKE cluster with the provided addons
 - Create GKE Node Pool(s) with provided configuration and attach to cluster
 - Replace the default kube-dns configmap if `stub_domains` are provided
 - Activate network policy if `network_policy` is true
-- Add `ip-masq-agent` configmap with provided `non_masquerade_cidrs` if `network_policy` is true
+- Add `ip-masq-agent` configmap with provided `non_masquerade_cidrs` if `configure_ip_masq` is true

+Sub modules are provided from creating private clusters, beta private clusters, and beta public clusters as well.
+Beta sub modules allow for the use of various GKE beta features.
+See the modules directory for the various sub modules.

 ## Usage
 There are multiple examples included in the [examples](./examples/) folder but simple usage is as follows: